Rewards Center

 3. If your bank gives you a cheque or app view, copy the details exactly from there instead of rebuilding the number yourself.

-4. If the form asks for a 7-digit account number, do not enter a longer string that also contains the transit number.
+4. If the form asks for a shorter account number, do not enter a longer string that also contains the transit number.

 5. If a SWIFT code is required, confirm it in the bank app, online banking, or official bank site rather than guessing.